Treatment for stroke

-- Is s/he completely awake?
+- Are they completely awake?

-- Is s/he breathing normally?
+- Are they breathing normally?

-- Is s/he able to talk normally?
+- Are they able to talk normally?

-- Tell me why you think it’s a STROKE.
+- Tell me why you think it’s a stroke

-Post Dispatch Instructions: “I’m organising the Paramedics to help you.
+Post-dispatch instructions: “I’m organising the paramedics to help you.
 Stay on the line and I’ll tell you exactly what to do next”.

-Treatment for stroke in Stroke Units
+Treatment for stroke in stroke units

 Care on a stroke unit is one of the most effective ways of treating a person after a stroke.
 A stroke unit is an area in a hospital where there is a specialised stroke team.